Euro ministers give blessing to Greek bailout, wooing IMF on debt

 ($1 = 0.9001 euro)

-(Additional reporting by Robert-Jan Bartunek, Tom Koerkemeier, Barbara Lewis, Alexander Saeedy, Julia Fioretti and Foo Yun Chee in Brussels, Toby Sterling in Amsterdam, Deepa Babington, Karolina Tagaris Michele Kambas and George Georgiopoulos in Athens, Noah Barkin in Berlin and Tim Ahmann in Washington; Writing by Alastair Macdonald; Editing by Giles Elgood, John Stonestreet and Lisa Shumaker)
+(Additional reporting by Robert-Jan Bartunek, Tom Koerkemeier, Barbara Lewis, Alexander Saeedy, Julia Fioretti and Foo Yun Chee in Brussels, Toby Sterling in Amsterdam, Deepa Babington, Karolina Tagaris Michele Kambas and George Georgiopoulos in Athens, Noah Barkin in Berlin and Tim Ahmann in Washington; Writing by Alastair Macdonald; Editing by Giles Elgood and Susan Thomas)